ForJessicaSake/ForJessicaSake/README.md

 ## Hello there 👋🏼, I am Jessica

-I am a *Frontend developer* and a *Technical writer*.
-I'm currently developing cool web applications using the latest frontend technologies.
-In my spare time, I enjoy exploring the world of JavaScript and Backend-as-a-Service to create cool applications.
+I am a *Frontend developer* and a *Technical writer* and I'm currently building cool web applications using React and Next.js.
+In my leisure time, I enjoy exploring the world of JavaScript and Backend-as-a-Service to create cool applications.
 I also frequently publish a variety of technical informative articles while exploring as a guest writer or on my [hashnode blog](https://forjessicasake.hashnode.dev)

 * 🌍  I'm based in Lagos, Nigeria
 * 🧠  Take a peek at my [Portfolio](https://portfolio-jessicajoseph.vercel.app/) and see what I've been up to.